 In this page, you can find some files related to mathematical software, mostly Maxima CAS.
 I have also worked with GeoGebra and, lately, with Cinderella, both of them DGS.
-Cinderella is used in conjunction with KeTCindy, a set of macros written in Cindyscript for producing LaTeX code for complex graphics, developed by Setsuo Takato (Toho University, Japan.
-Pictured on the left in the photo below).
+Cinderella is used in conjunction with KeTCindy, a set of macros written in Cindyscript for producing LaTeX code for complex graphics, developed by Setsuo Takato (Toho University, Japan).
 I have had a long time experience with Mathematica (I wrote a package for computing in ℤ-graded rings and algebras while doing my PhD) and Maple, but these otherwise excellent programs turned out to be extremely expensive (even with a student license) for the average guy in Mexico, so after moving here I started working with Maxima, quickly falling in love with it.
 Two of my favorite interfaces for Maxima are Minima (developed by M. Saturka.
 I maintain a Slackware package), and wxMaxima (developed by A. Vodopivec).

 In this document we try to illustrate the possibilities offered by the CAS (Computer Algebra System) Maxima, along the lines of the chapters "A Tour of Mathematica" that appeared in the printed versions of The Mathematica Book by Wolfram Research up to its 5th edition (2003).
 Although it is free software (as in 'freedom' and as in 'free beer'), the quality of Maxima is comparable to that of commercial programs such as Mathematica (TM) or Maple (TM).
 Its development began at the MIT (Massachusetts Institute of Technology) in the 60s, and it is nowadays active thanks to the dedicated work of a wide group of people around the world.
 Maxima admits many graphical interfaces (originally, it is invoked from the shell).
 The one we will use in this document is wxMaxima, although almost all of the results are independent of the interface (the only exception being the animations).

-There is a port of Maxima to Android, called Maxima on Android (or MoA, for short), developed by Yasuaki Honda, a Japanese software engineer (you can see him in on the right of the photo above) who is also responsible for Imaxima, a frontend for Maxima based on Emacs.
+There is a port of Maxima to Android, called Maxima on Android (or MoA, for short), developed by Yasuaki Honda, a Japanese software engineer (living in Chiba, Japan) who is also responsible for Imaxima, a frontend for Maxima based on Emacs.
 You can write Maxima scripts much in the same way you write a .mac file, and then save it in the /sdcard/Downloads folder of your smartphone (that is, the 'Downloads' folder of your internal card).
 The script must have the .txt extension.
 Then, it is possible to call these scripts from within Maxima.
 I use MoA this way on a regular basis in my classes.

 Here is a script file containing some Maxima functions useful to study cryptography at a elementary level.
 Its usage is described in this paper (see also the Research section).
 The following video shows how to download a script created in a PC and sent by mail (this is a very useful procedure to make your scripts available to Maxima, but of course you can connect your smartphone to your PC or even write the scripts directly in your phone.
 For the later technique, I recommend the Jota app, available in the Play Store).